 I stood the table shelf up against the fence to see how it looks, and I decided it might need a little “something” else.

-I broke out my IOD molds and a package of paper clay.
+My IOD molds and a package of paper clay were the perfect addition for this project.
 This mold is Baroque #4.
 I filled the mold with a little extra paper clay, pressed it down really well, then used a large putty knife to scrape off the excess.
 After removing the excess, I used my finger to smooth out the remaining paper clay, then removed the mold before it “set up”.

 I find it best to make up the entire package when I open it.
 These are the other designs I made, flipping them over a few times as they dried.